 Therefore, it is not surprising that TheStar.com asked him for blog tips a while ago… Read on for some of his lessons on building an online presence through blogging.

 The Washington Post publishes over 500 pieces of content a day.
 Other big content kings like the New York Times and the Wallstreet Journal publish 230 and 240 stories a day.
 That is tremendous!
 So with starting a blog in todays era, you can definitely count on some competition.
 Richard Branson confirms in an interview from 2016 in TheStar.com: “Drawing a loyal group of followers is not easy, and requires a lot of time, effort and commitment […]”.

-But there is also something else that´’s very important if you want to make your mark in today’s blogging era.
+But aside from this effort, commitment and planning, there is also something else that´’s very important if you want to make your mark in today’s blogging era.
 The cue to building a brand is to find the fit between the desires of your loyal audience on the one hand and the blog posts, services and products that you offer on the other.
-That fit is important for building some level of uniqueness and consistency.
-It is needed for the brand to become well-known and trusted.

 The advantages of a blogger